mdzahidul-islam/DES-Encryption-Decryption/README.md

-# des-encryption-decryption
+# Computer Network Security EECE 5850 (UML)

-DES encryption/decryption algorithm with two working modes - ECB and CBC.
+Project Phase-I: DES encryption/decryption algorithm with two working modes - ECB and CBC.

 1. Save all the files in one directory.